 We found 5 orthopedic reconstructive surgeons who accept Aetna Bronze EPO near Houston, TX.

-Dr. Jonathan Lee works as an orthopedic reconstructive surgeon and sports medicine specialist in Houston, TX.
-Dr. Lee attended medical school at Louisiana State University School of Medicine in New Orleans and Louisiana State University School of Medicine in Shreveport.
-He trained at a hospital affiliated with Louisiana State University for his residency.
-His clinical interests include knee problems, hip replacement, and knee replacement.
-Dr. Lee accepts several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Coventry.
-He speaks Spanish.
+Dr. Jonathan Lee's specialties are adult orthopedic reconstructive surgery and sports medicine.
+He practices in Houston, TX.
+Dr. Lee speaks Spanish.
+These areas are among his clinical interests: knee problems, hip replacement, and knee replacement.
 His professional affiliations include Memorial Hermann and Park Plaza Hospital.
+Dr. Lee graduated from Louisiana State University School of Medicine in New Orleans and Louisiana State University School of Medicine in Shreveport.
+His medical residency was performed at a hospital affiliated with Louisiana State University.
+He accepts several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Coventry.

 Clinical interests: Joint Surgery, Knee Problems, Arthroscopic Surgery, Joint Aspiration, Hip Replacement, Knee ...
 (Read more)